CenikLab/CenikLab.github.io/jobs.md

 subtitle: Current Openings
 ---

-If you are interested in joining the lab, please send an email to Can Cenik (ccenik [at] stanford.edu).
+If you are interested in joining the lab, please send an email to Can Cenik (ccenik [at] austin.utexas.edu).
 In your email, please include your CV, a brief statement of why you are interested in the lab and contact information for at least 3 references.

 #### Graduate Students and Postdoctoral Fellows